rollerworks-graveyard/RollerworksMultiUserBundle/docs/index.md

 ```

 **Note:** Each user-system is required to have its own Form types to functional properly,
 you can not reuse the form types of UserA for UserB.
+If you don't specify anyone explicit
+the system will register the user-system form-types for you.

 ## Working